 So, you’ve been playing World of Warcraft and want to take it to the next level with addons.
 If it is your first time using addons, it may seem a little daunting.
-In this article, we’ll break down how to install WoW addons in 2021.
-These steps will work whether you are playing classic or retail.
+In this article, we’ll break down how to install WoW addons in 2022.
+These steps will work whether you are playing Burning Crusade Classic or Shadowlands (retail).

 Let’s jump in…

 How to install WoW AddOns

 You can install WoW addons by using an addon manager or by installing them yourself.
 Addon managers are easy to use and will install addons into the correct folder on your computer.
 They also help keep your addons up-to-date by allowing you to click to update.

 If you install yourself, you will download the files for the addon and place them into the correct folder.
 You will have to repeat this process every time you want to update addons as well.